The Sinner (TV series)

 The Sinner is an American police procedural anthology television series developed by Derek Simonds for USA Network.
 It is named after Petra Hammesfahr's 1999 novel, which served as the basis for the first season.
 Bill Pullman stars as a police detective who investigates crimes committed by unlikely culprits and attempts to uncover their motivations.
 Only Pullman appears in every season, while the rest of the cast mostly changes for each season's story.

 Intended as an eight-part miniseries, The Sinner premiered to critical acclaim and high ratings.
 The show's success led to USA Network turning it into an anthology series, which aired for four seasons from August 2, 2017, to December 1, 2021.

 The first season of The Sinner received nominations for the Golden Globe Award for Best Miniseries or Television Film and Best Actress – Miniseries or Television Film for Jessica Biel.
 Biel was also nominated for a Primetime Emmy Award for Outstanding Lead Actress in a Limited Series or Movie.

 Premise

 In the first season, Detective Harry Ambrose delves into the past of Cora Tannetti, a troubled woman, to determine why she stabbed a man to death.

 In the second season, Ambrose returns to his hometown after a young boy named Julian Walker confesses to poisoning a couple and learns secrets that the inhabitants are determined to keep buried.

 In the third season, Ambrose investigates a fatal car accident in Upstate New York and uncovers a much larger and disturbing case behind it.

-In the fourth and last season, the now-retired Ambrose travels to northern Maine to recover from the previous case.
+In the fourth and last season, the now-retired Ambrose travels to coastal Maine to recover from the previous case.
 A tragedy occurs there involving the daughter of a prominent family, and he is recruited to help the investigation.